| Feature | Slyce Spend-to-own, flat $9.99/mo | M1 Finance User-defined Pie portfolios + auto-rebalance |

 M1 Finance is a self-directed brokerage with a unique "Pie" model[1].
 You build a Pie — a target-allocation portfolio of stocks and/or ETFs with percentages summing to 100% (e.g., 30% AAPL, 20% NVDA, 50% VTI).
 When you deposit money, M1 splits the new dollars across the slices to bring you closer to target.
 When you withdraw, M1 sells from over-allocated slices.
 The result is auto-rebalancing without manual trading.
 M1 also offers Borrow (margin against your portfolio) and Spend (a checking-style account).
 M1 Holdings Inc. is the parent[2].

 Slyce is a spend-to-own app.
 Instead of designing a Pie, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Slyce charges $0 monthly subscription.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: M1's Pie model is unique among consumer apps.
 If you like designing your own portfolio with target percentages and want auto-rebalance to maintain them, M1 is the only consumer-grade product with this exact mechanic.
 Slyce is the spend-to-own category.
 Neither is "better" — they're different products solving different problems.